 We met with Kim Maier on a crisp morning for a cup of coffee from Cafe Martin, her favorite spot across the park that is home to one of three Historic House Trust buildings in Brooklyn — The Old Stone House.
-Built in 1933, it’s the reconstruction of the Vechte-Cortelyou House, which played an important role in the Battle of Brooklyn in 1776.
+Built, it’s the reconstruction of the Vechte-Cortelyou House, which played an important role in the Battle of Brooklyn in 1776.

 Kim, a Park Slope neighbor, serves as its executive director, and has seen the space change quite a bit over time.
 We asked her about what’s different, what they’re still working on, and what’s yet to come.

 PSS: You’ve been with The Old Stone House for almost 10 years now — how has OSH, and the park around it, changed in that time?